When Is the Best Time to Plant Trees, Shrubs, and Perennials?

 Spring and fall are the best times to plant your trees, shrubs, and perennial plants!
 One season is not necessarily better for planting than the other, as both seasons have their own pros and cons for planting.
-We are going to walk through the benefits of either season and talk about certain things that you should be aware of when planting either in the spring or in the fall.
+Trees, shrubs, and perennial plants can also easily be planted throughout the summer months with just a little extra TLC.
+We are going to walk through the benefits of planting in different seasons and talk about certain things that you should be aware of when planting either in the spring, summer, or fall.

 Planting Trees, Shrubs, and Perennials in the Spring

 Spring is perhaps one of the most popular seasons for planting.
 As soon as the snow begins to melt away and the sun starts to get warmer, many people start itching for greenery and can't help but cure their spring fever by getting some new plants in the ground.
 Here are some of the benefits of planting in the spring, as well as some struggles you may run into and other things you should be aware of.

 Spring Planting Ensures a Long Growing Season

 One of the biggest benefits of planting your trees, shrubs, and perennials in the spring is that it gives your plants a long growing season and plenty of time to establish strong roots so that it is prepared for the winter season.
 Spring planting also ensures that your new plant is in the ground before the intense heat of the summer sets in.
 The summer heat can add a lot of stress to new plantings, so getting your plants in the ground early can help avoid this unnecessary stressor.

 Plant After the Last Frost but Before Temperatures Get Too Hot